Riesending cave rescue

-A rescue occurred at Riesending cave between 8–19 June 2014, in Bavaria, Germany, after a speleologist, who had been exploring the cave in a group of three, suffered a traumatic brain injury as a result of a rockfall.
+A rescue occurred at Riesending cave between 8–19 June 2014, in Bavaria, Germany, after a speleologist who had been exploring the cave in a group of three suffered a traumatic brain injury as a result of a rockfall.
 It became one of the largest cave rescues in history, involving more than 700 people for 11 days and an estimated cost of close to €1 million.
-The rescue produced more than one ton of garbage which was retrieved and disposed of over the following six years.
+The rescue left more than one ton of garbage inside the cave, which took six years to retrieve and dispose.

 Events

 Descending and accident

-Around noon on 7 June 2014, speleologist and caver Johann Westhauser and two colleagues descended into the Riesending cave, the deepest and longest pit cave in Germany located in the south-eastern edge of the country on the border with Austria.
+Around noon on 7 June 2014, speleologist and caver Johann Westhauser and two colleagues descended into the Riesending cave, the deepest and longest pit cave in Germany, located in the south-eastern edge of the country on the border with Austria.
 It is known to be "technically challenging from the first metres on".
 The next day, 8 June, Westhauser was hit by rockfall around 1:30 am and suffered brain trauma despite wearing a helmet.
 At this time, the team had already descended about 1,000 meters (3,280 feet) down the cave.
-While one of the teammates stayed with Westhauser, the second person started his 10 hour ascent towards the entrance, as there is no radio or cell phone reception inside, a distance of around 6 km (3.72 miles).
+As there is no radio or cell phone reception inside, while one of the teammates stayed with Westhauser, the second person started his 10 hour ascent towards the entrance, a distance of around 6 km (3.72 miles).
 After reaching daylight and making the urgent call, emergency procedures were initiated.